Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: The Proposed HFLDD

 Based on the soft labels of each client, the server calculates pairwise $KL$ divergences among these tensors to obtain the similarity matrix $M\in \mathbb{R}^{N\times N}$, where the $ij$-th element is calculated by

 The element $M_{ij}$ indicates the difference in label knowledge between the local datasets of client $i$ and client $j$.

 Based on the similarity matrix, the server employs the K-Means algorithm to cluster all the clients, by treating each row of the similarity matrix as a data point.
-This process groups clients with similar knowledge of labels into homogeneous groups $\mathcal{H}_{o}=\left\{\mathcal{H}_{o,1}, \ldots, \mathcal{H}_{o,K}\right\}$.
-However, our goal is to construct heterogeneous clusters $\mathcal{H}_{e}=\left\{\mathcal{H}_{e,1}, \ldots, \mathcal{H}_{e,H}\right\}$ with approximately intracluster IID data.
-Therefore, to construct heterogeneous clusters, we randomly select one client from each of the homogeneous clusters and form a new cluster with them.
-The details are shown in Algorithm \ref{alg1}.
-Through this sampling process, we ensure that the newly formed clusters contain clients with different label knowledge.
+This process groups clients with similar label knowledge into homogeneous clusters $\mathcal{H}_{o}=\left\{\mathcal{H}_{o,1}, \ldots, \mathcal{H}_{o,K}\right\}$.
+While homogeneous clusters reveal similarity, our goal is to construct training groups with complementary label distributions.
+Heterogeneous clusters $\mathcal{H}_{e}=\left\{\mathcal{H}_{e,1}, \ldots, \mathcal{H}_{e,H}\right\}$ are then formed by iteratively sampling across homogeneous groups to approximate inter-cluster label balance.
 Fig. \ref{fig:cluster} illustrates the overall process of heterogeneous client clustering.
-Each client's local data contains only one label, which makes the data among different clients severe non-IID.
-After clustering, each homogeneous cluster contains only one label, while each heterogeneous cluster contains labels from all clients.
+In this figure, each client's local data contains only one label, which makes the data among different clients are severe non-IID.
+After clustering, each homogeneous cluster contains only one label, while each heterogeneous cluster contains labels from all the clients.
+The details of the sampling process are shown in Algorithm~\ref{alg1}.
+The value of $K$ controls the granularity of homogeneous grouping based on label-knowledge similarity.
+Its role is to ensure that clients with comparable statistical characteristics are first organized into representative similarity groups, which then serve as a structured pool for constructing heterogeneous clusters.
+Notably, some homogeneous clusters may contain more clients than others.
+After smaller clusters are exhausted, the algorithm continues to sample from the remaining larger clusters.
+In the case where only one homogeneous cluster remains, its remaining clients are sequentially assigned to individual heterogeneous clusters.
+This will result in size imbalance, However, it can be mitigated by weighted aggregation and does not significantly impact convergence or model performance.

 Then, the server randomly selects one client within each heterogeneous cluster as the head for this cluster, and pushes the cluster information to each client.
 In this way, the clients construct a two-layer topology, as shown in Fig. \ref{fig:overall}